Thieves' Highway: Plot

 Nico "Nick" Garcos is a veteran of World War II, who arrives, from Asia, at his family home in Fresno, California to find that his foreign-born father, who became a produce truck driver, has lost his legs and was forced to sell his truck.
 He learns that his father was crippled at the hands of an unscrupulous produce dealer in San Francisco, called Mike Figlia.
 Garcos vows revenge for his father.

 Garcos goes into business with Ed Kinney, who bought the Garcos truck, and they each drive a truckload of apples to San Francisco.
 Garcos arrives ahead of Kinney and meets Figlia, after parking his truck in a manner that blocks Figlia's busy wholesale stand.
 Subsequently, the produce dealer's thugs sabotage the truck by cutting a tire.

 Figlia hires a streetwalker, Rica, to seduce and preoccupy Garcos in her room while his men unload the apples without permission.
 Garcos makes Figlia pay for the fruit, but that night goons waylay and rob Garcos of the cash.

 Meanwhile, Kinney's truck, full of apples, has been struggling on the drive to San Francisco and the drive shaft universal joint breaks as he is driving downhill, preventing downshifting (engine braking).
 The brakes also seem to fail.
 In a horrific crash Kinney initially survives but the truck bursts into flames and he is burned alive, to the horror of several onlookers.
-Polly, Garco's hometown sweetheart, then arrives in the city ready to marry him, but leaves disillusioned after she finds him recovering from his beating in Rica's apartment and with no money.
-Garco and a trucker, who witnessed and brings news of Kinney's death, finally confront the cowed bully Figlia at a tavern.
+Polly, Garcos' hometown sweetheart, then arrives in the city ready to marry him, but leaves disillusioned after she finds him recovering from his beating in Rica's apartment and with no money.
+Garcos and a trucker, who witnessed and brings news of Kinney's death, finally confront the cowed bully Figlia at a tavern.
 Garcos beats him, and Figlia is arrested, restoring the Garcos family honor.
 Garcos and Rica happily drive off and plan to get married.